Sorgente Group: Significant real estate operations

 In 2009, the Donatello Fund, Sub-fund David, acquired the Galleria Colonna of Rome, renamed Galleria Alberto Sordi.

-In June 2012 Sorgente Group of America acquired the Fine Arts Building of Los Angeles in the United States.
+In June 2012 The Sorgente Group acquired the Fine Arts Building of Los Angeles in the United States.

 In April 2013 the Group purchased the Clock Tower Building in Santa Monica, a 1929 building realized in Art Déco style, characterized by its four quadrant clock visible on each side of the tower even from great distances.

-Sorgente Group has two development projects in New York.
+The Sorgente Group has two development projects in New York.
 34 Greene Street is a 27,000 square foot structure, houses six condo-lofts and one duplex penthouse, each ranging in size from 2,000 to 5,000 square feet with 12 to 14 foot ceilings.
 The homes have grand living rooms that offer ample light from the nearly floor to ceiling windows, wide-plank solid wood floors and exposed brick, making for modern and luxurious living and at the same time retaining the charm of the historic SoHo neighborhood.

 60 White, located in the heart of TriBeCa, boasts 8 residential lofts that fuse high-end design with sustainability and energy efficiency.
 The building offers 2 and 3 bedroom residences ranging in size from 1,943 to 3,129 square feet.
 Pricing for available units starts at $4,220,000.
 All the lofts of “60White” are designed with spacious and brightly lit rooms, giving the perception of a modern and high quality space.
 Amenities include a video doorman system, a secured package room for deliveries, an on-site fitness center with entertainment system and equipment, a private lounge that offers set-up for entertainment including a full bar and a large screen television, an eco- “Green Wall” in the lobby, which filters natural air in the common areas, as well as an additional interior landscaping Green Wall in the lounge.
 Finally, an additional storage in the basement.

 Cultural and social activities

-Sorgente Group of America supports the non-profit organization Sorgente Group Foundation founded in June 2008, headquartered in New York.
+The Sorgente Group supports the non-profit organization Sorgente Group Foundation founded in June 2008, headquartered in New York.
 The aim of Sorgente Group Foundation, which operates mainly in the USA, is to support charitable projects.
 In 2011 the Foundation allocated 1 million dollars to humanitarian and social projects.
 The Italian sister company, Sorgente Group Spa, supports Fondazione Sorgente Group – Istituzione per l’Arte e la Cultura, founded in 2007 as a non-profit organization with its head office located in Rome.
 It has the objective of promoting study, contributing to restoration, improving conservation efforts, and above all encouraging the appreciation, both at a national and international level, of all cultural and artistic expressions pertinent to our cultural heritage.